Civil Protection Order Forms

 Motion to Modify, Extend or Terminate CPO with Instructions for Service/Notice of Hearing

-If a CPO was issued by agreement or after a hearing with the Magistrate or Judge, and you now want to change some terms, extend the effective date of the order, or cancel it, you may file this motion or request with the Clerk of Courts.
-When you file this, the other party must be notified of the request and a hearing held with the Magistrate to decide if the request should be granted.
-You must complete all portions of the motion and instructions for service, and you must give the Clerk the Notice of Hearing when you file the papers.
+If a CPO was issued by agreement or after a hearing with the Magistrate or Judge, and you now want to change some terms, extend the effective date of the order, or cancel it, you may file this motion with the Clerk of Courts.
+When you file this, the other party must be notified of the request and a hearing must be held with the Magistrate to decide if the request should be granted.
+You must complete all portions of the motion and instructions for service.

 If you believe the other party has violated any of the terms of the CPO, you can file this motion.
 You are also required to notify the party of potential penalties, so refer to contempt motions under DR forms on the website.